JasonHouHou/JasonHouHou/README.md

 - I'm interested in everything about data and data science.
 - I'm currently looking for a position in Data Analytics or Data Science.

+## Data Science Project:
+### Cats and Dogs Images Classification (Deep Learning)
+- Built and trained CNN models to classify 8,000 cat and dog images, achieving up to 99.5% accuracy with VGG16 transfer learning.
+- Designed and experimented with multiple architectures, including 3-layer CNN, deep CNN, ResNet, and VGG16, and applied Batch Normalization, Dropout, and L2 Regularization to improve performance and prevent overfitting.
+- Evaluated each model using training/validation plots and confusion matrices, and iteratively refined architectures based on performance diagnostics.

 ## Work Experience (Total 2 Years)
 ### Celestica Inc. - Data Analyst Intern (16 Months)
 - Managed a relational database on Azure using SQL, and created a visualization report using Power BI and Excel to present it to more than 30 managers.